-Secret Keys are 12- or 24-word phrases that authenticate you to products built with the Stacks blockchain such as the Stacks Wallet.
+Secret Keys are 12- or 24-word phrases that authenticate you to products built with the Stacks blockchain such as the Hiro Wallet.

 They are otherwise known as "seed phrases", "mnemonic seed phrases", "recovery seeds" or "recovery phrases".